HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 ![Illustation of an ID badge with the call sign NT3ST and picture of an HT](../../../images/idbadge.svg) {.img-xsmall .float-right}

-Alright, fellow hams, let's talk about one of the most fundamental rules in amateur radio: station identification.
-It's like signing your name, but over the airwaves!
+Station identification is one of the most fundamental rules in amateur radio.
+It's like signing your name, but over the airwaves — and the FCC is specific about when and how it has to happen.

 #### When to Identify

-> **Key Information:** You are required to transmit your assigned call sign at least every 10 minutes during and at the end of a communication. {{< link id="T1F03" >}}
+> **Key Information:** You are required to transmit your assigned call sign at least every 10 minutes during a communication, and at the end of each communication. {{< link id="T1F03" >}}

-The FCC requires you to identify your station in two key situations:
-1. At least every 10 minutes during a contact
-2. At the end of each communication

-Remember: "Ten and End" - identify at least every ten minutes and at the end.
+A useful mnemonic: **"Ten and End"** — every ten minutes, and at the end.
+That's it.
+You don't have to identify at the *start* of a contact (though many hams do as a courtesy).

 > **Key Information:** When making on-the-air test transmissions, you must identify the transmitting station. {{< link id="T1D12" >}}

-Even for short test transmissions, you must identify your station with your call sign.
-There's no "just testing" exception to the identification rules!
+There's no "just testing" exception to the identification rules.
+Even short test transmissions need your call sign.
+A typical test might sound like: "KD1CBA testing, testing, testing."

 #### How to Identify

+> **Key Information:**
-> **Key Information:** English is the required language for identification when operating phone in the Amateur Radio Service. {{< link id="T1F04" >}}
+> - When operating phone (voice), you must identify in English. {{< link id="T1F04" >}}
->
-> *The method of call sign identification for a phone transmission is to use a CW or phone emission.* {{< link id="T1F05" >}}
+> - The required method for identifying on phone is to send the call sign using either CW or phone emission. {{< link id="T1F05" >}}

 Your station identification must include your FCC-assigned call sign.
-Here are some key points:

-1. **Language**: *You must identify in English.* However, you can also add identifications in other languages if you wish.

-2. **Voice Identification**: *You can identify using either CW or phone emission when operating on phone.* For example: "This is KA1ABC" or "KA1ABC clear."
+You can carry on the rest of your conversation in any language, but the call sign itself has to be in English.
+The "CW or phone" method just means: speak it, or send it in Morse code — both count.
+(Repeaters often identify in CW even though they carry phone traffic, which is why CW counts as a valid ID method on phone.)

-3. **CW and Digital Modes**: Transmit your call sign using the mode you're operating in.
+For digital and CW modes, transmit your call sign in the mode you're operating in.

-4. **Phonetics**: While not required, the FCC *encourages the use of a phonetic alphabet* for station identification when operating phone modes. {{< link id="T1A03" >}} This practice helps ensure clear and accurate communication of call signs, especially in challenging conditions.
-For example: "Kilo Alpha One Alpha Bravo Charlie." instead of "KA1ABC".
-It's best to use a standard alphabet rather than making one up so as to prevent confusion.

-5. **Self-Assigned Indicators**:
+##### Phonetics

+> **Key Information:** The FCC encourages the use of a standard phonetic alphabet when identifying on phone emissions. {{< link id="T1A03" >}}

+Phonetics aren't required, but they're strongly encouraged because spoken letters can be hard to distinguish — especially in noisy conditions or across languages and accents.
+"B," "D," "P," "T," and "V" all sound similar over a marginal signal, but "Bravo," "Delta," "Papa," "Tango," and "Victor" don't.
+Use a standard alphabet (the NATO/ICAO phonetic alphabet is the universal choice) rather than making up your own; "Kickstart Doggy One Chapstick Banana Apple" might confuse rather than clarify.

+For example: "Kilo Delta One Charlie Bravo Alpha" instead of "KD1CBA."

+##### Self-Assigned Indicators

-> **Key Information:** All of these choices are acceptable when using a phone transmission: KL7CC stroke W3, KL7CC slant W3, or KL7CC slash W3. {{< link id="T1F06" >}}
+> **Key Information:** When using a phone transmission, you can use stroke, slant, or slash interchangeably to indicate the separator in a self-assigned indicator. {{< link id="T1F06" >}}

 Want to add a little flair to your call sign?
-You can use self-assigned indicators!
-These are like radio bumper stickers that tell others something special about your operation.
-Add them before or after your call sign (or both!), separated by a slash (/), the word "stroke," "slant," or "slash."
-For example, "KA1ABC/MOB" might be used to let folks know you're on the move.
-"W1AW/70" might indicate you're celebrating a 70th anniversary.
+You can use self-assigned indicators — a suffix tagged on with a slash to tell others something about your operation.
+"KD1CBA/MOB" might indicate you're mobile; "W1AW/70" might celebrate a 70th anniversary.
+On phone, you say "stroke," "slant," or "slash" for the slash itself — all three are equally acceptable.

 Just remember, your indicator can't clash with any FCC-specified indicators or country prefixes.

 #### Special Situations

-1. **Club Stations**: Use the club's call sign, not your personal one.
+- **Club Stations**: Use the club's call sign, not your personal one (covered in Section 8.1).
-2. **Special Event Stations**: Use the special event call sign if one has been issued.
+- **Special Event Stations**: Use the special event call sign if one has been issued.
-3. **Remote Operation**: Additional identification rules may apply.
-Check current FCC regulations.
+- **Remote Operation**: Additional identification rules may apply — check current FCC regulations if you're operating remotely.

-#### Using Tactical Call Signs
+#### Tactical Call Signs

-> **Key Information:** When using tactical call signs such as "Race Headquarters," you must identify with your FCC-assigned call sign at the end of each communication and every ten minutes during a communication. {{< link id="T1F02" >}}
+> **Key Information:** Tactical call signs do not replace your FCC call sign — you must still identify with your assigned call sign at least every 10 minutes during, and at the end of, a communication. {{< link id="T1F02" >}}

 As much as we all love our call signs (if you don't, you will!) there are times when it's not super convenient to keep track of them when working with a group.
-Imagine you are helping with a large event – perhaps a parade in a mid-sized city.
-Let's say we need someone at each of these stations:
+Imagine you're helping with a large event — perhaps a parade in a mid-sized city.
+You might need someone at each of these stations:

-* Parade headquarters – someone to coordinate with the officials in charge of the parade and relay information as needed
+* Parade headquarters — someone to coordinate with the officials in charge of the parade and relay information as needed
 * 1st Street
 * 2nd Street
 * ...
-* Staging – the beginning of the parade where floats prepare to start the parade
+* Staging — the beginning of the parade where floats prepare to start
-* Net Control – the person coordinating all the operators so they don't all talk over each other
+* Net Control — the person coordinating all the operators so they don't all talk over each other

-Now, imagine that for some reason the parade is going to last for a long time and so you have people changing out in shifts; when you need to know what is going on at 3rd street you don't really care who the operator there is, you just need to talk to someone at that location.
+Now, imagine that for some reason the parade is going to last for a long time and so you have people changing out in shifts; when you need to know what's going on at 3rd Street you don't really care who the operator there is, you just need to talk to someone at that location.

-Fortunately, Part 97 doesn't require that you identify the person you are calling by their real call sign!
-It only requires that you identify *yourself* – and thus the purpose of a tactical call sign!
+Fortunately, Part 97 doesn't require that you identify the person you're calling by their real call sign!
+It only requires that you identify *yourself* — and thus the purpose of a tactical call sign.

 **What are tactical call signs?**
 Tactical call signs are short, descriptive names used to identify a station's function or location during an event.
 You might then have a conversation like this one:

-* "1st street, this is Net Control"
+* "1st Street, this is Net Control"
-* "Net control from 1st street, go ahead!"
+* "Net Control from 1st Street, go ahead!"
 * "Can you see the parade float with the giant bologna sandwich?"
-* "Affirmative net control, they are passing my location now"
+* "Affirmative Net Control, they are passing my location now"
 * "Thank you.
-I'll send someone to return their cooler of pastrami – it fell off a block back and they didn't notice"
+I'll send someone to return their cooler of pastrami — it fell off a block back and they didn't notice"
 * "Copy that.
-1st street, KF1AZT clear"
+1st Street, KF1AZT clear"
-* "Net control, NT3ST clear"
+* "Net Control, NT3ST clear"

-Notice a few things in this contrived example:
+A few things to notice:

-* It is easy for everyone to follow who is talking and what is going on – even if they don't know where KF1AZT is.
-If they had used call signs instead it would have been much harder to keep track of that.
+* It's easy for everyone to follow who is talking and what is going on — even if they don't know where KF1AZT is.
+If they had used call signs instead it would have been much harder to keep track of.
-* The rules don't require that you identify yourself every transmission, just once every 10 minutes and at the end – so you need to sign off with your call sign but you can respond with the tactical call sign.
+* The rules don't require that you identify yourself every transmission, just once every 10 minutes and at the end — so you need to sign off with your call sign but you can respond with the tactical call sign.
 * The specifics of when and how you identify with your real call sign don't matter as long as you follow those two rules.

-Remember, tactical call signs are the cherry on top of your communication sundae, not a replacement for your official FCC call sign.
-Use them wisely, and you'll be the communication superhero your event needs!
+Tactical call signs are a complement to your official FCC call sign, not a replacement.
+Use them wisely, and they'll make event coordination dramatically smoother.

 #### Exceptions to Identification Requirements